Excel to CSV

 Will my dates export correctly?

-Dates export in whatever format Excel displays them.
-If Excel shows 1/15/2024, CSV gets that text.
-For specific formats like YYYY-MM-DD, format the column in Excel before converting.
+Dates export as the text string currently displayed in your Excel cells.
+If Excel shows 1/15/2024, the CSV file will contain exactly that text.
+For specific formats like YYYY-MM-DD, apply the desired number format to the column in Excel before running the conversion.

 Does this work with password-protected files?